To protect yourself, we have some recommendations. Some seem simple, even silly, but they work.

 My first time at this, I wrote down the time the doctor walked in, my blood pressure that he took, and the time he walked out.
 That is all I wrote but the doctor was so much more attentive, spelling medical words for me, even writing on my notes himself when I was struggled to get the name of the cardiac condition he said my mother had.

-#3 Go into every meeting with a health care provider with a list of questions and make sure you get answers to your questions before you leave.
+#3 Bring a list of questions and make sure you get answers before you leave

 How many times have you come out of the doctor’s office and said, “Darn, I forgot to ask him about……….?”
 Go prepared.